-- Replace 25 culverts in 21 fish bearing streams with culverts designed to meet ADF&G fish passage standards (DOT&PF and ADF&G, 2001).
+- Replace existing culverts for fish-bearing streams with culverts designed to meet ADF&G fish passage standards (DOT&PF and ADF&G, 2001).
 Fish passage culverts would provide improved fish habitat upstream of the culverts (see Appendix A EFH Impacts in Appendix F, EFH Assessment).
 This would provide a functional lift (increase in value) to the adjacent wetlands.
-It should be noted that the required culvert replacements are not mitigation. - Incorporate woody debris to improve habitat by creating additional cover for juvenile fish (Inter-Fluve, 2012). - To mitigate impacts from placing riprap along Chilkat River stream banks, implement three different mitigation measures to mimic natural fish habitat environment in locations as close to the impact sites as practicable (EFH Figures 8, 9, and 10 in Appendix F, EFH Assessment). - The first mitigation measure (EFH Figure 8) involves installation, at 29 locations, of woody debris adjacent to and upstream of large rock clusters placed in the Chilkat River.
-One additional cluster of woody debris would be installed at a location where large rocks are a hydrologic concern.
-The intent is to provide fish habitat diversity.
+It should be noted that the required culvert replacements are not mitigation. - Incorporate woody debris to improve habitat by creating additional cover for juvenile fish (Inter-Fluve, 2012). - To mitigate unavoidable impacts from placing riprap along Chilkat River stream banks, DOT&PF will implement three different mitigation measures to mimic natural fish habitat environment in locations as close to the impact sites as practicable. - The first mitigation measure (Figure 4.15-2) involves installation, at 30 locations, of ballasted log clusters placed in the Chilkat River to improve fish passage and provide rearing habitat. - The second mitigation measure (Figure 4.15-3) involves the installation of 12 vegetated river protrusions.
+The river protrusions would provide trees overhanging stream banks to mimic productive natural stream banks and add stream bank complexity to improve fish passage and provide rearing habitat. - The third mitigation measure builds on the second mitigation measure.
+The downstream side of the vegetated river protrusion would be hardened with vegetated rip rap to provide hydrologic characteristics necessary for fish wheel installation at 6 sites.
+These fish wheel protrusions also improve fish habitat by adding streambank complexity (see Figure Set D). - As mitigation for the loss of fish bearing wetlands, - replace in-kind or better, 3,155 linear feet of tributary directly affected and create/enhance approximately 7,308 linear feet of tributary. - One culvert would be upgraded to fish-passage standards at Mink Creek on the Mud Bay Road in Haines.
+The Mink Creek culvert currently prevents all upstream fish passage and replacement will benefit fish habitat.